Last updated 23 April 2022

 The opportunity to write a story with a 4WD angle was fun.
-It is about what arguably could be the greatest rubbish run in Australia, The story was originally published online in July 2017 in issue #39 of an Australian 4WD Magazine called Unsealed 4 x4.
-The article even included some of my (amatuer) video footage, and I’ll share a link to their website page (use the small arrow in the middle of the page to flick the pages)
+It is about what arguably could be the greatest rubbish run in Australia, The story was originally published online in July 2017 in issue #039 of an Australian 4WD Magazine called Unsealed 4 x4.
+The article even included some of my (amateur) video footage, (March 2022: the link is broken I’m waiting for an update from Unsealed 4×4 on whether it’s live on their website)

 I’ve also uploaded my story below, the layout is not as great as Unsealed 4 x 4 but the story is essentially the same.

 Is this the toughest rubbish run in Australia?